github/archive-program/TheTechTree.md

 _The Knowledge_ by Lewis Dartnell (Penguin)

-_The Story Of Writing_ by Andrew Robinson (Thames &amp; Hudson)

 _Caveman Chemistry_ by Kevin Dunn (Universal)

-_The Backyard Blacksmith_ by Lorelei Sims (Crestine)

 _Practical Blacksmithing_ by M.T.
 Richardson (Weathervane)

-_Seeds: The Definitive Guide_ by Peter Loewer (Macmillan General Reference)

 _Materials Handbook_ by George S. Brady Henry R. Clauser, and John A. Vaccari (McGraw-Hill)

-_Build Your Own Metal Working Shop From Scrap Series by David Gingery_ (David Gingery)

 _Practical Self-Sufficiency_ by Dick and James Strawbridge (DK)

-_Make: Like The Pioneers_ (Make)

-_Where There Is No Doctor_ by David Werner (Hesperian)

-_Where There Is No Dentist_ by Murray Dickson (Hesperian)

-_Foxfire Books 1-6_ by Eliot Wigginton (Anchor)

 _Oxford Handbook of Infectious Diseases and Microbiology_ by Estée Török, Ed Moran, and Fiona Cooke (OUP)

-## Women and Technology

-We believe women&#39;s unique role in founding and shaping computing and technology deserves its own section.
-Women&#39;s erasure in the field has meant there aren&#39;t always primary sources from the original time of contribution (like books authored by women), and historians are finding that women&#39;s contributions have been quite significant.
-Including this section allows us to appropriately acknowledge the work.
-Special thanks to Mar Hicks; many references in this section borrow from their Women in Computing course at the University of Wisconsin-Madison.
-We also include literature discussing tech&#39;s negative impact on women.

-_Ada&#39;s Algorithm: How Lord Byron&#39;s Daughter Ada Lovelace Launched the Digital Age_ by James Essinger (Melville House)

-_Programmed Inequality: How Britain Discarded Women Technologists and Lost Its Edge in Computing_ by Mar Hicks (MIT Press)

-_Saving Bletchley Park_ by Sue Black with Stevyn Colgan (Random House UK)

-_Pioneer Programmer: Jean Jennings Bartik and the Computer that Changed the World_ by Jean Jennings Bartik with editors Jon T. Rickman and Kim D. Todd (Truman University Press)

-_Hidden Figures: The True Story of Four Black Women and the Space Race_ by Margot Lee Shetterly (William Morrow Paperbacks)

-_Grace Hopper and the Invention of the Information Age_ by Kurt Beyer (MIT Press)

-_Gender Codes: Why Women are Leaving Computing_ by Thomas J. Misa (Wiley)

-## Languages

-Our professional linguistic advice was that, contrary to popular belief, the drift of English syntax and grammar has slowed dramatically, and barring some massive catastrophe it&#39;s very likely that English will both survive and be largely recognizable a thousand years from now.
-To hedge our bets, though, we have included a &quot;Rosetta&quot; guide translated into Arabic, Hindi, Spanish, and Chinese in every reel of the Archive, along with the Universal Declaration of Human Rights in every available written language, and will similarly include dictionaries and a couple of linguistic works here.

-_The Oxford Dictionary of English_ (OUP)

-_Oxford Picture Dictionary English-Arabic_ Edition (OUP)

-_Oxford Picture Dictionary English-Chinese_ Edition (OUP)

-_Oxford Picture Dictionary English-Spanish_ Edition (OUP)

-_The History Of Languages: An Introduction_ by Tore Janson (OUP)

-_Linguistic Diversity_ by Daniel Nettle (OUP)

 ## Fiction, culture, and history